Car-Rental-Admin-Application/Full_Stack_Car_Rent/README.md

 ---

-**Tip:** For the easiest setup, use Docker to run all backend services and infrastructure.
+**Tip:** For the easiest setup, ensure all dependencies are installed and infrastructure services (MongoDB, Redis, Kafka) are running before starting the backend services.
 For frontend development, use Angular CLI for hot-reloading and rapid UI changes.